 As discussed in SLFRF FAQ 17.21, program income includes that which is earned between the December 31, 2024, obligation deadline and the end of the period of performance on December 31, 2026.
+Recipients may report program income earned during this period for each individual project in the Project & Expenditure Report.
 As with all award funds, such program income may only be used to cover an obligation that was incurred by December 31, 2024.
-This functionality will be available in the reporting portal even if the use of program income would cause the total obligations reported as of December 31, 2024 to increase.
+Recipients may use such program income to cover obligation(s) in either the same project, or different project(s), by inputting the applicable amount(s) into the field, "Program income earned after December 31, 2024 obligated for project."
+Although program income is considered part of the total SLFRF award, it is accounted for separately from the recipient's initial SLFRF award, and amounts reported under these fields are not included in the tabulations of a recipient's "total cumulative obligations" and "total cumulative expenditures."
+Recipients will be permitted to report obligating and expending such program income even if the use of such funds would cause the total amount obligated across all projects to exceed the amount reported as of December 31, 2024.

 The Uniform Guidance outlines the requirements that pertain to program income at 2 CFR 200.307.
 Treasury has clarified in its FAQs that recipients may add program income to the Federal award.
 Any program income generated from SLFRF funds must be used for the purposes and under the conditions of the Federal award.
-Further, FAQ 4.9 provides additional information about program income requirements applicable to certain eligible uses, and FAQ 13.15 clarifies that only a subset of the Uniform Guidance requirements at 2 CFR 200 Subpart D (Post Federal Award Requirements) applies to recipients' use of funds in the revenue loss eligible use category.
+Further, FAQ 4.9 provides additional information about program income requirements applicable to certain types of loans, and FAQ 13.15 clarifies that only a subset of the Uniform Guidance requirements at 2 CFR 200 Subpart D (Post Federal Award Requirements) applies to recipients' use of funds in the revenue loss eligible use category.
 The list of applicable Subpart D requirements in FAQ 13.15 does not include the program income requirements in 2 CFR 200.307.